 The requirements below refer to the installation of the artwork on site.
 Off site design and fabrication is not included.
-The Artist/Artist led team is required to establish consultation, cooperation, compliance, and coordination processes for WHS matters which are consistent with WHS legislative requirements, subject to site conditions and risks.
+The artist is required to establish consultation, cooperation, compliance, and coordination processes for WHS matters which are consistent with WHS legislative requirements, subject to site conditions and risks.